larsgw/svm/README.md

 * 2: Show layer toggle menu
 * 3: Re-align bottom camera menu (almost never necessary)

 In the console, there's a short "performance report".
-If `Total` is above ~450 elements, things may get weird.
+If `Total` is above ~450 elements, things may get weird, but that really depends on the computer and browser.

 ### Updating compiled models
 First, install all node dependencies: